SIDS - The Facts and What They Mean

 Today we shed some light on the research that has been performed on SIDS.
 Our aim is to provide you with scientific proof taken from journals and papers on various studies on SIDS.
 All references are given at the end of this article.

-The information in this article has two levels: basic and in-depth scientific.
+The information in this article has two levels: basic and scientifically in-depth.
 The basic level is meant for all readers.
 The scientific support, which details the research and associated conclusions, is provided for the more curious and thorough.

-It is our aim to present facts showing no bias and to leave you with enough scientific data in order to create an informed opinion about this feared phenomenon called SIDS.
+It is our aim to present facts showing no bias and to leave you with enough data to form an informed opinion about this feared phenomenon called SIDS.
 In order to be unbiased we had to present the facts as they are.
 If the information provided is too frank for some, we understand and apologize in advance.

 In this article we will cover the following: